June 01, 2026 by Stefan Jovanovic

 What Is Email Archiving?

-Email archiving is an automated process during which all incoming, outgoing, and internal emails in an organization are captured, indexed, deduplicated, and archived either in a cloud environment or on an in-house appliance.
+Email archiving is an automated process during which all incoming, outgoing, and internal emails in an organization are captured, indexed, deduplicated, and archived either in a secure cloud environment or on an in-house appliance.
+Archived emails form a searchable, tamper-resistant record of business communications that supports retention, retrieval, and compliance requirements.

 In short, email archiving preserves emails and helps you manage your records more efficiently.